 It is rare to hear a Christian speak positively when facing challenges in life.
 Christians don’t even speak positively for each other when trouble comes.
 For one thing, Christians tend to be unspiritual, so things like the promises of God, a profession of faith in God’s help, and the like will rarely be heard coming from a Christian’s speech during trials in life.
 Instead, you will hear very little, the doctor’s report, the accountant’s report, or some farfetched pessimistic outcome fabricated from the fears within a Christian’s heart.

-I hope to show in this lesson that we do have some control over the outcome of the challenges of our lives.
+I hope to show in this lesson that we have some control over the outcome of the challenges of our lives.
 We are not hopelessly and helplessly adrift on the whims of life.
-We do have a say so in what happens to us in our lives.
+We have a say in what happens to us in our lives.